 The short answer is yes, an inheritance may be taxable, depending on a few factors.
 Your inheritance can actually be taxed in two ways: inheritance taxes and estate taxes.
 However, you’re only responsible for paying inheritance tax.
 Estate tax comes directly out of an estate before it’s divided and distributed.

 Whether you’ll actually have to pay an inheritance tax depends on which state the deceased lived in, as there is no federal inheritance tax.
 Only six states still impose an inheritance tax: Iowa (reduced until 2024), Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 Even if you live in one of those six states but the deceased did not, you won’t have to pay inheritance tax.
 State laws are subject to change though, so always double-check with your state tax agency.

 A third way you end up paying for your inheritance is through state and federal income taxes.
 Inheritance isn’t typically considered income, but certain types of assets you inherit may have tax implications.
 You may have to pay taxes when you take the distributions from an inherited retirement account or when you sell inherited real estate or stocks.

 What’s the Difference Between Inheritance Taxes and Estate Taxes?

-Another key difference is that while inheritance tax is only levied by states, both the federal government and states may collect estate tax.
-However, the federal estate tax only applies to estates that are worth more than $12.06 million in 2022 ($24.12 million for couples).
-Twelve states and the District of Columbia levy their own estate taxes, with the highest rate in Washington state, ranging from 10% to 20%.
+Another key difference is that while inheritance tax is only levied by states, both the federal government and states may collect an estate tax.
+However, the federal estate tax only applies to estates that are worth more than $12.92 million in 2023 ($25.84 million for couples).
+There are 13 states, and the District of Columbia, that levy their own estate taxes, with the highest rate in Washington state, ranging from 10% to 20%.